 To help you develop a good sleep hygiene, Michael Thorpy, MD, in an article published on the National Sleep Foundation website has offered a couple of simple guidelines for you to try.
 First, you need to develop a regular sleep schedule.
 Also, try to avoid napping during the day as this can disrupt the quality of your nighttime sleep.
 Before bedtime, if you suffer from insomnia, avoid stimulants such as caffeine and don’t eat too large of a meal.
 If you have trouble with excessive sleeping, making sure you get plenty of sunlight will promote a healthy sleep-wake cycle.
 Also, exercising is great not only for sleep for fighting the major causes and consequences of excessive sleep, namely weight gain and depression.

 We all know that a balanced diet and lifestyle are important for maintaining good health.
 The same balance principle is true when it comes to sleep.
 Too little or too much of the good stuff is bad for your health.
 However, research shows that the health consequences of sleep deprivation are worse than from too much sleep.
-Sleep deprivation is also associated with accidents and higher mortality while over-sleeping was found to increase* one’s risk of depression and obesity.
+Sleep deprivation is also associated with accidents and higher mortality while over-sleeping was found to increase one’s risk of depression and obesity.
 Luckily, there are ways to establish a good sleep hygiene that can help you keep you healthy.
+You can also maintain your sleep cycle with the help of sleep aid.
+Visit Siesta review on our site to know how effectively it works.